Carillon City

-Carillon City is a major Australian shopping centre, located in Perth.
-It is located in the middle of the Perth main retail precinct between the Hay and Murray Street malls, at the southern end of Forrest Place.
-It is linked to St Georges Terrace by way of access through Trinity Arcade and an arcade under Hay Street Mall.
-Walkways and a pedestrian overpass connects the Cultural Centre, public carparks, the rail and bus terminal with Carillon City. the centre is undergoing redevelopment, involving demolition of the existing centre.
+Carillon City was a major Australian shopping centre in Perth, Western Australia.
+It was located in the middle of the Perth main retail precinct between the Hay and Murray Street malls, at the southern end of Forrest Place.
+It was linked to St Georges Terrace by way of access through Trinity Arcade and an arcade under Hay Street Mall.
+Walkways and a pedestrian overpass connected the Cultural Centre, public carparks, and the rail and bus terminal with Carillon City.

+As of April 2025, the centre sits mostly empty, except for a few stores facing Murray Street and Hay Street.
+It is planned to undergo redevelopment involving demolition of the existing centre and replacing it with new buildings.

 History

-Originally the centre was two individual arcades known as City Arcade and Carillon City.
-The then City Arcade was constructed in 1970 and refurbished in 1980.
+Originally, the centre was two individual arcades known as City Arcade and Carillon Arcade.
+City Arcade was constructed in 1970 and refurbished in 1980.
+It also includes a 14 story office tower above the arcade on the Murray Street end.
 Carillon Arcade was opened in 1982.

-Some of the original tenants were Miss Maud, Four Seasons and Sasellas Tavern, all of whom have remained at the same locations throughout all the changes undertaken to the centre.
+Some of the original tenants were Miss Maud, Four Seasons and Sasellas Tavern, all of which had remained at the same locations throughout all the changes undertaken to the centre.
+In 1996, the Perth Tourists Lounge opened on the fifth floor; it was targeted primarily at overseas visitors particularly from Asian destinations to relax while visiting and shopping within the city areas.

-Sometime in 1998, City Arcade was purchased by the Hawaiian Property Group and Multiplex Property Trust, and merged into what is now known as Carillon City.
-On the eastern side of the property resides a fourteen-story office block.
+Sometime in 1998, City Arcade was purchased by the Hawaiian Property Group and Multiplex Property Trust.
+From July 1999 to March 2001, City Arcade and Carillon Arcade were merged into what is now known as Carillon City through the addition of interconnecting walkways at a cost of $3 million.

+In 2006 the food court was refurbished at a cost of $6 million, the upgrades included new escalators and improvements to the Hay Street entrance.

 In 2016, property group Dexus bought the centre for $140 million at a yield of 5.47% for its Dexus Wholesale Property Fund.

-On April 29, 2022 it was announced that Tattarang bought the centre.
+On 1 November 2021, the centre closed for redevelopment except for a few stores with storefronts facing Murray Street and Hay Street.
+On 29 April 2022, it was announced that Tattarang bought the centre.